Trxyebeep/tomb3/USING.md

 2. PSX: PSX circle sprite shadow.

 ### Lara's moveset:
+#### Crawl tilt: Toggles Lara aligning herself with the floor when crawling.

 #### Duck roll: Toggles the duck roll on/off.
 When ducked, press the Sprint button.

 #### Flexible crawl: Provides less lag in her crawl moveset and restores the run-to-duck and the sprint-to-duck animations.